miwipe/ngsLCA/README.md

 ###### NMDS -- perform the NMDS rarefaction analysis.

 metadata -- path to your metadata
 ###### The supplied metadata should be in a tab (\t) separated format, and contain three columns.
-In which the first column contains a list of all lca file names, second column should contain the desired naming of the samples in the illustrations, and third column should be a numeric value that can order samples (age, depth or rank, interval are not allowed).
+In which the first column contains a list of all lca file names, second column should contain the desired naming of the samples in the illustrations, and third column should be a numeric value that can order samples (age, depth or rank, interval is not allowed).
 An example "metadata.txt" can be found under the "R_script" folder.

 threshold.1 -- minimum reads number required for confirming a taxon in each sample